Yusuf-Taha-Sari/Neural-Networks/README.md

 # Neural-Networks

-Bilkent University 3rd Semester Digital Design Course Term Project
+Bilkent University 6th Semester Neural Networks Course Final Projects.

-This project is created by Yusuf Taha Sarı for Digital Desing Course Term Project.
-The Maze Solver robot is coded with VHDL language to Basys 3 FPGA board.
+These projects are created by Yusuf Taha Sarı for Neural Networks Course.
+Projets is coded with Python language.

-Youtbe Explanation Video Link: https://youtu.be/WEcnTylsJEs

-motor control.vdh is the main module that calls others.
-You can ask questions to me via ysfthsr71@gmail.com email address.
+There are 3 mini-projects created individually and 1 final project created with a group of engineering students.
+You can ask questions to me via the ysfthsr71@gmail.com email address.